hashicorp/terraform-provider-google/website/docs/r/privateca_certificate_template.html.markdown

 **Note**: This field is non-authoritative, and will only manage the labels present in your configuration.
 Please refer to the field `effective_labels` for all of the labels present on the resource.

+* `maximum_lifetime` -
+  (Optional)
+  Optional.
+The maximum lifetime allowed for all issued certificates that use this template.
+If the issuing CaPool's IssuancePolicy specifies a maximum lifetime the minimum of the two durations will be the maximum lifetime for issued.
+Note that if the issuing CertificateAuthority expires before a Certificate's requested maximum_lifetime, the effective lifetime will be explicitly truncated to match it.

 * `passthrough_extensions` -
   (Optional)